 How to Lay Sod Over Bare Dirt & How to Lay Sod Over Grass or Weeds

-Houston Grass South sells the best quality turfgrass sod available in the Houston area.
+Houston Grass sells grass sod with quality second to none in the Houston area.
 We grow our sod on our family sod farm located in Bay City Texas, where we’ve been growing sod since 1981.

-We sell three varieties of St. Augustine grass sod, two varieties of Bermuda grass sod and Palisades Zoysia.
-And everything we sell is top quality and at prices that beat the big box stores.
+We sell two varieties of St. Augustine grass sod, two varieties of Bermuda grass sod, and three varieties of Zoysia.
 If you have questions or would like to discuss your project, please call us at 281-431-7441.

 Here’s the video describing how to lay sod.

 Summary of the How to Lay Sod Video